Hajjah, Palestine: Ottoman period

 Hajja was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared in the tax registers as being in the nahiya of Bani Sa'b of the liwa of Nablus.
 It had a population of 96 households, all Muslims.
 The villagers paid a fixed tax rate of 33.3% on various agricultural products, such as wheat, barley, summer crops, olive trees, goats and/or beehives, in addition to "occasional revenues", a press for olive oil or grape syrup, and a tax for people of the Nablus region; a total of 19,200 akçe.
 All of the revenues went to a waqf.

+The original inhabitants of al-Hajjah belonged to the al-Samali clan, including Samaritans who had converted to Islam.
+In 1670, groups of the al-Jubārāt beduins settled in the village and gradually displaced most of the earlier residents, who relocated to coastal plain villages such as Ijlil and al-Shaykh Muwannis, established on waqf lands of Sayyidna ʿAlī under the authority of the al-Jayyusi family who resided for a time in the village.

-In 1838, Robinson noted Kuryet Hajja as a village in Beni Sa'ab district, west of Nablus, while in 1870 Victor Guérin noted it from Fara'ata.
+In 1838, Edward Robinson noted Kuryet Hajja as a village in Beni Sa'ab district, west of Nablus, while in 1870 Victor Guérin noted it from Fara'ata.

 In 1870-71 (AH 1288), an Ottoman census listed the village in the nahiya (sub-district) of Bani Sa'b.

 In 1882 the PEF's Survey of Western Palestine (SWP) noted about Kuryet Hajja: "A good-sized village on high ground, supplied by wells.
 It has a rock-cut tomb on the west, and appears to be an ancient place."

 The village's en-Naby Rabbah shrine, atop a tell.
 This site was declared a nature reserve in 1986.